 Living Nature is New Zealand’s pioneering natural skincare and cosmetic company and our mission is to offer you safe, natural skincare and cosmetics that do not compromise your health or contain unsafe ingredients.

-We has taken the time to research and develop an extensive range of 11 certified natural and organic lipsticks which deliver a perfect balance of lip care and lip colour.
+We have taken the time to research and develop an extensive range of 11 certified natural and organic lipsticks which deliver a perfect balance of lip care and lip colour.
 The lipstick range offers beneficial natural and organic ingredients carefully selected, blended and crafted, that are safe to subconsciously ingest whilst offering colours to suit each skin tone or selected makeup look.

 It’s important to have a knowledge of the ingredients used in the lipstick you wear.
 Living Nature’s formulations do not compromise your health, and use natural waxes such as Organic Beeswax, Candelilla wax and Organic Carnauba wax, as opposed to brands that opt to use alternatives such as polyethylene, which is a very common plastic or ozokerite, a brown or black paraffin wax, both often found in other lipsticks and un-safe.